karlxlee/bridge-monitor/README.md

 Bridge Monitor monitors for unusual bridge activity in real-time.
 It is a real-time dashboard for engineers and staking companies to check for exceptional falls and spikes in bridging activity, enabling a rapid response.

+N.B. % changes on previous period will show infinity% on the webapp when first starting the monitor, since there is no data for the previous period.

 **Bridges supported:**
 - [Optics](https://docs.celo.org/celo-codebase/protocol/optics)
 - [Wormhole](https://wormholebridge.com/)